vegaprotocol/specs/specs/0044-lp-mechanics.md

 market-maker-bond-penalty = bond-penalty-parameter ⨉ shortfall`
 ````

-The above simple formula defines the amound by which the bond accouint will be 'slashed', where:
+The above simple formula defines the amount by which the bond account will be 'slashed', where:

 -  `bond-penalty-parameter` is a network parameter
 -  `shortfall` refers to the absolute value of the funds that the liquidity provider was unable to cover through their margin and general accounts, that are needed for settlement (mark to market or [product](./0045-product.md) driven) or to meet their margin requirements.